 While smoking will always have its downfalls, one shouldn’t rule out the potential that cannabis and CBD have in terms of head and wellness, particularly when it comes to the skin.
 Remember, one doesn’t have to physically smoke the plant in order to reap the benefits; there are many ways to take advantage of the healing properties of the cannabis plant without ever having to light a joint.

-For example, David Tracy, owner of Dreamland Organics, sells a CBD salve that is made from organic hemp flowers.
+For example, David Tracy, owner of Dreamland Organics, sells a CBD salve that is made from organic hemp flower.
 “I use the salve for cuts and scratches I get around the farm and it definitely speeds up the healing time.
 My mother has used our organic CBD salve to heal her skin after overexposure to the sun.
 My girlfriend has used our CBD salve for a sore back, as has one of our influencers, Brain Maxwell, who is an MMA fighter,” says David.

 He adds that all in all, CBD is an anti-inflammatory, so applying it as a topical can aid in skin irritations of all kinds including rashes, acne and cuts or scrapes.
 This is but one example of how one can reap the health benefits of the cannabis plant and not necessarily have to smoke it up.